justinwj/Visio-Diagram-Generator/plan docs/high_level_plan.md

 - **Pure Data Hand-off:**
   - C# CLI sends IR and options (input), F# returns a typed `LayoutPlan`/`PagePlan` (output).
   - Layout plan is the authoritative source—C# never re-computes layout or paging, only renders in the right order.
+  - Paging diagnostics, per-page metadata, and overflow stats originate exclusively from the F# `LayoutPlan.Pages` payload, keeping analysis logic on the algorithms side.

 ***